 The next morning was the biggest day of our trip and the main reason we came to Cappadocia at all – the balloon ride over the land of the fairy chimneys.
 We were picked up at our hotel at 6 am and taken to the office of Voyager Balloons in Goreme, where we were given some worrying news… The wind speeds had picked up and we had to wait for the flight safety center to decide if it was safe to fly.
 If they didn’t, then we might not fly at all!

 Luckily, the wind calmed down enough for us to take off and we were rushed into the van and driven to the take-off site.
 Being the first flight of the day, we arrived just in time to see the balloon being inflated, laid on its side in the dirt as the crew blasted hot air into it from the burners, gradually transforming it from a sad, saggy pillow into a magnificent glowing bulb of red and white against the emerging blue sky, all of which added to the excitement and anticipation!

-The scene all around us was of an early morning haze, as the blue pushed its way through the grey dawn with over a hundred multi-coloured bulbs scattered across the patchy, cloud-strewn canvass, each lighting up at random to show off their colours, like birds competing in an exotic mating dance.
+The scene all around us was of an early morning haze, as the blue pushed its way through the grey dawn with over a hundred multi-colored bulbs scattered across the patchy, cloud-strewn canvass, each lighting up at random to show off their colors, like birds competing in an exotic mating dance.

-For over an hour we drifted with the wind over the fairy chimneys, ancient cave houses, rocky hills and vegetation-filled valleys, only able to rotate, no control over the direction in which we were headed.
-The constantly changing view of the landscape, sky and balloons gave non-stop opportunities for incredible photos – it was really hard to take a bad one.
+For over an hour we drifted with the wind over the fairy chimneys, ancient cave houses, rocky hills, and vegetation-filled valleys, only able to rotate, with no control over the direction in which we were headed.
+The constantly changing view of the landscape, sky, and balloons gave non-stop opportunities for incredible photos – it was really hard to take a bad one.

 When it was finally time to land, Hakan lowered the balloon down with such precision that we actually landed perfectly on the trailer of the chase car!